Menu

 Siamese crocodile breeding programme

 The critically endangered Siamese crocodile was once widespread throughout much of mainland Southeast Asia.
-However, it is now absent from 99% of its former range and was feared to be extinct in the wild until its rediscovery during surveys in Cambodia’s Cardamom Mountains.
+It is now absent from 99% of its former range and the total number of mature Siamese crocodiles is thought to have declined to an estimated 250 in the wild.

 It remains one of the world’s rarest reptiles; reduced to small populations due to habitat loss from the expansion of rice farming, continued poaching, accidental entanglement in fishing gear and the construction of hydroelectric dams.